rishz09/pattern-recognition-and-machine-learning-labs/README.md

-# Questions, Codes and Reports for PRML Labs.
+# Questions, Codes and Reports for PRML Lab Assignments